craftercms/docs/source/system-administrators/prod-environment/configure-engine-multi-tenancy.rst

   ``HOST:PORT/?crafterSite=site2`` will render the home page for ``site2``

 ..
 WARNING::
-  Using this configuration you need to be sure that all request will include the ``crafterSite`` value as a cookie or parameter, otherwise the users will receive and error.
+  Using this configuration you need to be sure that the first request includes the ``crafterSite`` parameter so that the site value is set in the cookie for the next requests.

 ------------------------------
 Configure Mapped Multi-Tenancy